SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/data-broker.md

 If operation API is checked in filters, operations created in the target tenant will be forwarded to the source tenant.
 This applies only to operations that meet the following conditions:

-* Operation's device itself is a result of forwarding data.
+* The operation's device itself is a result of forwarding data.
-* Operation matches other filter criteria.
+* The operation matches other filter criteria.

 Updates of the operation status coming from the source tenant will be forwarded to the destination tenant.